juliancoy/devsecops/webapp/README.md

 });
 ```

+8. Install Node 23 on your machine (or use Docker)
-8. Run in Development Mode
+9. Run in Development Mode
 ```bash
 npm install
 npm run dev
 ```

-9. Optional: Run in Production Mode
+10. Optional: Run in Production Mode
 ```bash
 npm install
 npm run build